Live at the Isle of Wight 1970 (Leonard Cohen album): Background

 It was very late when Cohen, chin stubbled and now wearing a khaki safari jacket and jeans, finally took the stage.
 In the liner notes to the album, film director Murray Lerner confesses to Sylvie Simmons: "As I watched him walk out there I thought this is going to be a disaster.
 Because the mood was still very mixed.
 There was definitely a sense of bad feeling, though there was also a sense of people being tired and not so aggressive as earlier.
 But Cohen was essentially acoustic, just as Kristofferson was, and I thought the crowd would be expecting a bigger high in terms of the sound of the music.
 I worried that what happened to Kristofferson would happen to him."
 After glaring out at the darkness and strapping on his guitar, Cohen began by telling a story about his father taking him to the circus when he was a boy.
-Leonard didn't much like the circus, he told them sedately, but he had enjoyed the part when a man would ask everyone in the audience to light a match.
+Leonard did not much like the circus, he told them sedately, but he had enjoyed the part when a man would ask everyone in the audience to light a match.
 He then asked the audience to do the same so he could see where they were.
 Almost from the moment he began speaking, the mood of the crowd changed, and when he began singing - starting with "Bird on the Wire" - many of them became transfixed.
 Kristofferson later commented to Cohen biographer Ira Nadel in the 1996 book Various Positions: A Life of Leonard Cohen that the Canadian singer "did the damndest thing you ever saw: he Charmed the Beast.
 A lone sorrowful voice did what some of the best rockers in the world had tried for three days and failed."